PedroBarcha/music2hologram/README.md

 ![Alt text](http://res.cloudinary.com/dvkxfgprc/image/upload/c_scale,w_440/v1511430406/giphy_8_ww3jdz.gif)

-Example of one of the available audio visualization forms
+Example of one of the available audio visualization forms.

 ![Alt text](https://www.instructables.com/files/deriv/FCA/4OIV/IFMRLF26/FCA4OIVIFMRLF26.ANIMATED.LARGE.gif)

-Example of a pyramid Hologram displaying a [song videoclip](https://www.youtube.com/watch?v=IjamrgiUeCo)
+Example of a pyramid Hologram displaying a [song videoclip](https://www.youtube.com/watch?v=IjamrgiUeCo) (not this app).

 # Builgind the Pyramid
 The user needs to print the pyramid model (which is provided in the app) on an A4